 In May 2005, Lars Ellenberg joined LINBIT to lead its R&D team with Phil Reisner.
 His dedication has been a priceless addition to the LINBIT development team.
-January 2007, DRBD 8 was released which broke previous performance barriers and at the same time introduced active-active clustering capability, allowing simultaneous write access from two cluster nodes.
-In 2008, LINBIT USA, LLC was founded to offer development, consultancy, 24/7 support, and OEM/ISV integration services in North, Central and South America.
-Recently, LINBIT attracted considerable attention by open-sourcing DRBD+, a formerly commercially licensed add-on that offered three and four node clustering support.
+We released DRBD 8 in January 2007.
+This version broke previous performance barriers.
+It also introduced active-active clustering capability, allowing simultaneous write access from two cluster nodes.
+In 2008, we founded LINBIT USA, LLC to offer development, consultancy, 24/7 support, and OEM/ISV integration services in North, Central and South America.
+Recently, LINBIT attracted considerable attention by open-sourcing DRBD+, a formerly commercially licensed add-on that offered three and four-node clustering support.

-Phil Reisner is particularly impressed with Torvalds decision to integrate DRBD into Linux.
-“This is a token of trust in DRBD and a terrific acknowledgment of our work – a true milestone in our company’s history.”
-LINBIT North America, CEO, Kavan Smith highlights the advantages of Torvalds’ decision, “With this mainline addition to Linux, DRBD will be available to a wider audience of users enabling them to replicate data with more efficiency and control than ever before.
+Phil Reisner is particularly impressed with Torvalds’ decision to integrate DRBD into Linux.
+“This is a token of trust in DRBD and a terrific acknowledgement of our work – a true milestone in our company’s history.”
+LINBIT North America CEO Kavan Smith highlights the advantages of Torvalds’ decision, “With this mainline addition to Linux, DRBD will be available to a wider audience of users, enabling them to replicate data with more efficiency and control than ever before.
 Experiencing downtime?
 DRBD is the answer, not some expensive NAS/SAN device.”